Deze week stierf de Italiaanse designer en architect Andrea Branzi.

-Alessandro Mendini was an Italian designer and architect.
+Cini Boeri was an Italian architect and designer.

 I seem to remember — I’m not sure if this actually happened — but it now seems that somewhere along the Boulevard Périphérique, the ring around Paris, we entered a tunnel which took us all the way to the underground parking below the Centre Georges Pompidou.
 I like to drive in tunnels and it felt like I had lucked out in finding a secret passage to the belly of the Parisian temple of postmodernity.